Tuesday, December 8, 2015

 Bad Idea Dept: Slated for 2016, Will Ferrell & Josh Gad are set to star as Russ Meyer and Roger Ebert in a film about the making of BVD titled: "Russ & Roger Go Beyond"

-Released with much fanfare, the X-rated Beyond the Valley of the Dolls opened in the first-run Pantages Theater on Hollywood Blvd.
+Released with much fanfare, the X-rated Beyond the Valley of the Dolls premiered on Wednesday, June 17, 1970 at the first-run Pantages Theater on Hollywood Blvd.

 THE AUTOGRAPH FILES